 These steps are part of the alternative manual method for importing a VM for use as a golden image in a pod in Microsoft Azure.
-Manually building a master virtual machine (VM) that conforms to the Horizon Cloud environment's requirements for importing into Horizon Cloud is a multi-step process.
+Manually building a virtual machine (VM) that conforms to the environment's requirements for importing into Horizon Cloud is a multi-step process.
 You perform most of these steps in the Microsoft Azure portal.
 You first create and configure a base VM, then install agent-related software components into that base VM, and then configure specific properties for those agent-related components.

 Use these steps only if you do not want to use the automated wizard and instead want to manually build the VM using the Microsoft Azure portal or if you have already manually built a VM using the Microsoft Azure portal and you want to use that VM as the basis of a golden image in Horizon Cloud.
 The recommended automated way to build a golden image for a pod in Microsoft Azure is to use the wizard.
-For details about using the automated wizard, see Create a Master Virtual Machine Automatically from the Microsoft Azure Marketplace and Pair it with Horizon Cloud on a Per-Pod Basis.
+For details about using the automated wizard, see Create a Base Virtual Machine Automatically from the Microsoft Azure Marketplace and Pair it with Horizon Cloud on a Per-Pod Basis.

 - Before installing the agent-related software, the base VM must have the Storage - Use managed disk setting set to Yes.
 If the base VM does not adhere to this setting, Horizon Cloud cannot consume this VM.